Configuring global settings

-How to enable or disable basic and advanced assessment settings
+Enabling or disabling basic or advanced assessment settings

 Basic Assessment Settings overview

 Host discovery is the process of discovering systems with open ports on the target network.
-In our methodology, we perform this by combining several different host discovery techniques.
+Through vPenTest methodology, host discovery is performed by combining several different host discovery techniques.
 For details, refer to Host discovery in What is vPenTest's methodology for automated penetration testing?

 Port Scan Speed

 This option controls the speed of the port scanning process.
-The slider goes from 1 to 5, where 1 is the slowest option, and 5 is the quickest option.
-Typically, the faster the port scans, the less accurate it is.
-Any port scan speeds above 3 will use a tool called Masscan, and speeds equal to 3 or below will use Nmap.
-We recommend leaving the option set to its default setting for the most accuracy.
+The slider ranges from 1 to 5, where 1 is the slowest option and 5 is the quickest option.
+Typically, the faster the port scan, the less accurate it is.
+Any port scan speeds higher than 3 use a tool called Masscan, and speeds equal to 3 or lower use Network Mapper (Nmap).

-IMPORTANT Please be aware that scanning all ports on all systems could significantly impact the time of your assessment and may not always necessarily provide more results than the other options.
+IMPORTANT Scanning all ports on all systems could significantly impact the time required for your assessment and may not necessarily provide more results than the other options.

 Treat all systems as online

-This option treats all systems online and ignores other host discovery techniques, such as ICMP Echo.
-This is equivalent to the -Pn flag in Nmap.
-Basically, it will do a ping sweep first and then only port scan devices that respond to ping.
+Turn on this toggle to treat all systems as online and ignores other host discovery techniques, such as ICMP Echo, and is equivalent to the -Pn flag in Nmap.
+This setting performs a ping sweep first and then port scans only the devices that respond.

 Resolve DNS

-This allows the host discovery process to perform DNS lookups against each IP that it discovers as active.
+Turn on this toggle to allow the host discovery process to perform DNS look-ups against each IP that it discovers as active.
 This can sometimes slow down the scans, depending on the environment.

 Port Scan Options

-Regarding scanning ports, some environments may have different requirements or suggestions on what ports should be included in the port scan results.
-Due to these reasons, we've provided the following three options that can be used:
+When it comes to scanning ports, some environments may have different requirements or suggestions regarding what ports should be included in the port scan results.
+For that reason, you can select one of the following options from the drop-down menu:

-- Scan top 1000: Nmap has a built-in list of ports it uses for the top 1,000, so we simply pass this argument to Nmap or Masscan as part of the host discovery techniques.
+- Scan top 1000: Nmap has a built-in list of ports used for the top 1000. vPenTest simply passes this argument to Nmap or Masscan as part of the host discovery techniques.

-- Scan custom ports: Scan custom ports (TCP and UDP): If you have a specific list of TCP and/or UDP ports that you'd like to scan, you provide those ports to this feature.
-Although we don't have recommendations for this, we'd highly suggest a deep understanding of the environment before limiting the ports to these.
-We suggest using this option only if you're looking for issues on a single or list of specific ports.
-This option can also be used to do a full 65k TCP scan, but we do not recommend attempting to do all 65K UDP ports.
-Due to the nature of UDP, attempting to do a 65k UDP port scan will most likely result in the assessment halting.
+- Scan custom ports: If you have a specific list of TCP and/or UDP ports that you'd like to scan, you can provide those ports to this feature.
+Although we don't provide recommendations for this option, we highly suggest developing a deep understanding of the environment before limiting the ports to a specific list.
+We suggest using this option only if you're looking for issues on a single port or list of specific ports.
+This option can also be used for a full 65K TCP port scan, but we do not recommend this option for a 65K UDP port scan.
+Due to the nature of UDP, attempting to do so will most likely result in the assessment halting.

 TCP